MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-210.md

 * We'll show you how to draw the user's attention to your holograms with a directional indicator.
 * We'll teach you techniques to take your holograms with the user as she moves around in your world.

+>[!IMPORTANT]
+>The videos embedded in each of the chapters below were recorded using an older version of Unity and the Mixed Reality Toolkit.
+While the step-by-step instructions are accurate and current, you may see scripts and visuals in the corresponding videos that are out-of-date.
+The videos remain included for posterity and because the concepts covered still apply.

 ## Getting Started

 ### Prerequisites